-I find it hard to write about, or talk about, anxiety without relaying my own experiences of it, and I’m finding it tremendously tricky to factor in some funniness to alleviate the seriousness of this blogpost.
+I find it hard to write or talk about anxiety without relaying my own experiences of it, and I’m finding it tremendously tricky to factor in some funniness to alleviate the seriousness of this blogpost.
 Stick with me, guys.
 Funniness and fanny-talk will resume shortly.

 Anxiety comes in many forms and is lived through an incalculable smorgasbord of experiences.
 I suffer, for the most part, from social anxiety disorder.
 Armed with the knowledge and diagnostic tools bestowed upon me at 24 years of age, I can, retrospectively, recognise that I’ve had social anxiety ever since I was about 14.
 Ten years later and I’m finally undergoing Cognitive Behavioural Therapy in a bid to combat my depression and my anxiety.
 Around 10% of people in the UK suffer from mixed depression and anxiety, making it as common as I am.
 Having penned a post on my experience of depression (you can read it here), I thought I’d jot down some of the forms of anxiety I foster within my being; in the hopes that it will relate with some people and educate others.
-It’s incredibly difficult to rationally verbalise and succinctly convey what happens within the mind when an anxiety presents itself, and I’m not sure how good a job I’ll do.
-I realise that, to those on the outside looking in, I may sound nuts, and that’s okay because, being on the inside, I do sometimes feel nuts; but it’s important to remember that anxiety is a mental health condition and we must always treat such things with compassion.
+It’s incredibly difficult to convey what happens within the mind when anxiety presents itself, and I’m not sure how good a job I’ll do.
+I realise that, to those on the outside looking in, I may sound a bit bananas, and that’s okay because, being on the inside, I do sometimes feel bananas.
+But it’s important to remember that anxiety is a mental health condition and we must always treat such things with compassion.

 If you want more information regarding mental health, here’s a handy helpline link.